 Trade Policies and Trade with Australia

 Japan has free trade agreements with several countries including Australia, New Zealand, Singapore, India, the UK and the EU.
 In early 2020, it reached a free trade agreement with the US.
 In 2021, Japan approved a free trade agreement between China, Australia and the Association of Southeast Asian Nations (ASEAN), the Regional Comprehensive Economic Partnership or RCEP.
+Japan is also a member of the Comprehensive and Progressive Trade Agreement for Trans-Pacific Partnership (CPTPP).

-Australia and Japan have had sixty years of mutually beneficial trade relationships and collaboration in mutual support to each other’s ‘economic growth.
 Australia’s biggest exports to Japan include natural gas, coal and iron ore.
 Japan supports Australia in car manufacturing, science and technology.
-While the Covid-19 pandemic has impacted upon global markets and trading, Japan and Australia’s economic relationship remains strong.
 This video explains the Japan-Australia economic partnership:

 For further information on Japan's Trade see the resources below: